 Lysozyme (1,4-β-N-acetylmuramidase) is an antimicrobial enzyme that is vital in the prevention of bacterial infections and it is produced by animals as part of the innate immune system.
 Reduced levels of lysozyme have also been linked to bronchopulmonary dysplasia in newborns.
 It is abundant in secretions such as saliva, mucus, tears and human milk.
 In humans, hen’s egg (also called Gallus gallus) provides a rich food source, where the proteins of the egg yolk display minor allergenicity and the egg white proteins are known to be allergenic.

-The following lysozyme ELISA kit represents a highly sensitive procedure for determining the presence of lysozyme residues in cheese and wine food products.
 For an individual that is allergic, even small amounts of consumption of lysozyme can cause an allergic reactions and in some case could lead to severe anaphylactic shock.
 In addition to ovotransferrin, livetin, ovalbumin and ovomucoid, lysozyme represents a very important allergen.

 LYSOZYME ELISA KIT CONTENT